-Various cognitive and behavioral changes that can impact one’s personality or emotions.
-Many of these psychological effects can interfere with recovery making it more difficult for survivors to regain independence and return to living the life they want to live.
+Various cognitive and behavioral changes that impact one’s personality or emotions may occur following a brain injury.
+These changes can be referred to as the psychological effects of brain injury.
+Many of these psychological effects can interfere with recovery, making it more difficult for survivors to regain independence and return to their daily roles.

-How a Brain Injury can Impact Psychology
+How a Brain Injury May Impact Psychology

 Psychological Effects of Brain Injury